For the complete documentation index, see llms.txt. This page is also available as Markdown.

 ServiceId

-ServiceId is a unique logical identifier of the service, used in scripts, script tasks and the data model to refer to a specific REST endpoint.
-It is not a direct URL, but alias, which is mapped to the actual service address based on platform configuration.
+ServiceId is a unique logical identifier of the service, used in scripts, script tasks, and the data model to refer to a specific REST endpoint.
+It is not a direct URL address, but an alias, which is mapped to the actual service address based on the platform configuration.

-This way of using services provides flexibility in specifying addresses across environments and administrators can easily change the address in one of the environments.
-During migrations it is very important that after updating the serviceId or adding a new service this information is included both in the documentation and in configuration requests.
+This way of using services provides flexibility in specifying addresses in individual environments, and administrators can easily change the address in one of the environments.
+During migrations, it is very important that after updating the serviceId or adding a new service, this information is included both in the documentation and in configuration requests.

 Configuration

-For security reasons, references to external services must be specified in configuration (serviceId).
+For security reasons, references to external services must be specified in the configuration (serviceId).

-Configuration is loaded and processed once at platform startup.
-This means that additional changes to references will require restarting the application (webforms-rest).
+The configuration is loaded and processed once when the platform starts.
+This means that additional changes in the references will require restarting the application (webforms-rest).

-Configuration is read from 2 sources simultaneously (provided properties and an external XML file).
+The configuration is read from 2 sources at the same time (provided properties and an external XML file).
 Both sources are optional and do not block the application from starting.
-If a naming conflict for serviceId occurs, the last one loaded from the list will be taken into account (reading order from top to bottom).
+If there is a name conflict for serviceId, the last one loaded from the list will be used (reading order from top to bottom).

-It is possible to use a reference from the definition of a specific serviceId in another one.
-To use this option, define the first serviceId, and then in the reference for the second provide the name of the first serviceId.
-For example:
+It is possible to use the endpoint from one specific serviceId definition in another.
+To use this option, first define the first serviceId, and then in the endpoint for the second one provide the name of the first serviceId.
+E.g.

 scriptservice: